jetbrains-academy/RL-Maze-solver/Theory/What is Reinforcement Learning/task.md

 environment and needs to move through a series of **states** in order to reach a pre-defined final state.
 The agent is exploring and exploiting past experiences (episodes) in order to achieve its goal.
-It may fail again and again, but after receiving lots of rewards and penalties it will (hopefully) arrive to the solution of the problem.
+It may fail again and again, but after receiving lots of rewards and penalties, it will (hopefully) arrive to the solution of the problem.
 The solution will be reached if the agent finds an optimal sequence of states in which the accumulated sum of rewards is maximal (in other words, we program the agent to accumulate a maximal reward, and while doing so, it actually solves our problem).